 How does this project benefit the community?

 This property stands out as an important conservation and passive recreation (walking trail) acquisition for the following reasons:

 - The property is adjacent to a Zone 2 Wellhead Protection Area for public water supply.
-See the letter of support from the Town of Harwich Board of Water/Wastewater Commissioners.

 - The property contains approx. 31 acres, which is substantial acreage that can provide a new walking trail destination with scenic views for residents and visitors.